mcnole25/testing.js/README.md

 createCanvas(*width*, *height*) - Creates a new canvas for the document, like p5.js.
 Check the canvas reference for more info.

 drawCube(*x*, *y*, *size*, *hue*) - Draws an isometric cube (approximation) to the canvas.

+isPrime(*num*) - Checks if a number is a prime number, and returns a boolean.

 # Variables